dib-lab/dammit/doc/dev_notes.md

 requires gnu parallel

-(isntructions for how to runon multi-node hpc, somewhere)
+(There are instructions for how to runon multi-node hpc, somewhere.)

 #### `ui.py`